 MySQL Database Structure in WordPress

-After WordPress is installed on your server, the database gets populated with11 tables that exist to store different types of data from your WordPress site.
+After you install WordPress on your server, the database gets populated with 11 tables that exist to store different types of data from your WordPress site.
+The structure of the tables is as follows:

 wp_commentmeta: This table stores every comment published to your site containing information, or metadata, that includes